cloudflare/mitm.watch/README.md

   via a browser extension.
 - Certificate validation is missing.
 - There are a lot of TODOs.
-- Configure a more restricted socket policy file.
+- Split socket API from main.go into a separate go file